dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Single Server

-Once your kubernetes cluster is up, you can use [dgraph-single.yaml](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/dgraph-single.yaml) to start a Dgraph Server and Zero.
+Once your kubernetes cluster is up, you can use [dgraph-single.yaml](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/dgraph-single.yaml) to start a Dgraph Alpha and Zero.

 * From your machine, run the following command to start a StatefulSet that creates a Pod with Dgraph Server and Zero running in it.